ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak13600/overview.md

 * [40-Pin Male Connector 3D File](https://downloads.rakwireless.com/3D_File/Accessory/WisConnector/M40S1003K6M.stp)
 * [WisBlock IO Tutorial](https://learn.rakwireless.com/hc/en-us/articles/26743881131927-How-To-Make-Your-Own-WisBlock-IO-Board)

 ## Product Description

 **RAK13600** is a **WisBlock Wireless** NFC reader module based on the PN532 chip.
 It provides a compact and low-power solution for NFC-related IoT applications.
-The RAK13600 has an integrated transceiver module used for NFC applications which operate at 13.56 MHz and is also based on the standard 80C51 microcontroller core.
+The RAK13600 has an integrated transceiver module used for NFC applications which operate at 13.56&nbsp;MHz and is also based on the standard 80C51 microcontroller core.
 It supports six (6) different operating modes:

 - ISO/IEC 14443A/MIFARE Reader/Writer
 - FeliCa Reader/Writer